JasonBenn/nips-scraper/README.md

 Most of the papers aren't on the first page of Google results, which I take to mean that they haven't been published yet, and I'm also working around a daily rate limit of a few hundred searches from Google's API.
 Currently I have 68/680.

-Watch or star this repo, I'll be updating it frequently!
+Watch or star this repo, I'll be updating it frequently/daily!
 Contributions/feature requests welcome, of course.

 This program scrapes Arxiv for paper abstracts, authors, categories, dumps them into a [Postgres database](https://github.com/JasonBenn/nips-scraper/blob/master/dump.sql), and exports them to [abstracts.md](https://github.com/JasonBenn/nips-scraper/blob/master/abstracts.md) (which is nicer for reading on a Kindle).